---

 # Ready to Reverse Your AI Sentiment?

-**Negative AI sentiment requires immediate resolution because competitor advantages compound daily as they secure positive citations in queries where your brand faces criticism.** Delaying action allows competitors to widen their lead while your brand's visibility remains compromised.
-[Book a managed demo with the Mersel AI team](/contact) to see how the two-layer execution framework works in practice and what a sentiment reversal program looks like for your specific category and buyer prompts.
+**Reversing negative AI sentiment requires immediate strategic intervention because competitor advantages compound daily through positive citations while your brand's reputation stagnates.** Every day that competitors earn positive mentions in queries where your brand is criticized, their market lead grows.
+[Book a managed demo with the Mersel AI team](/contact) to observe the two-layer execution framework in practice and review a sentiment reversal program designed for your specific category and buyer prompts.

 # Related Reading